offen/offen/docs/docs/offen-fair-web-analytics/running-offen/campaigns-sources.md

 ---
 layout: default
 title: Tagging campaigns and sources (UTM)
-nav_order: 10
+nav_order: 14
 description: "How to better understand the traffic to your website by tagging campaigns and sources."
 permalink: /running-offen/campaigns-sources/
+parent: Operator guide
-parent: Offen Fair Web Analytics
+grand_parent: Offen Fair Web Analytics
 ---

 <!--